-- Reconciling all accounts daily: In long term care, it is best practice to reconcile all accounting into one centralized record daily.
+- Reconciling all accounts daily: In long-term care, it is best practice to reconcile all accounting matters into one centralized record daily.
 This ensures that all payments are accounted for and that there are no discrepancies.

 Importance of Automation in Accounts Receivable vs Payable

 When it comes to creating accurate financial records in the context of accounts receivable vs payable, one thing worth remembering is the value of automation software.
 While it may seem like a daunting task to set up at first, the long-term benefits are abundantly clear.
 Automation can help save time and money while also improving accuracy and efficiency.